infiniteoo/infiniteoo/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Four years of active implementation experience with Next.js, React, React-Native, PostgreSQL, Supabase, AWS + more!
+- 🤔 &nbsp; Four years of active implementation experience with Angular, Python, Next/React, AWS, OpenAI, PostgreSQL/NoSQL + more!
 - 🎓 &nbsp; Certified Full-Stack Web Developer by the University of Minnesota.
 - 💼 &nbsp; Production Director & Consultant for over twenty years in the radio industry.
 - 🌱 &nbsp; Focused on logistics, warehouse and production industry related applications.